The Lower Mainland is home to dozens of movie venues. In Vancouver there are Cineplex and Landmark theatres, an IMAX Theatre and independent cinemas.

 Movies are always coming and going.
 Some are in town for a long time, and others are gone before you know it!

-Below were some of the recommended movies currently and/or recently in Lower Mainland Theatres (as of November 22nd, 2020).
-All of the ones we list have generally pretty good reviews.
+Below are some of the recommended movies in Lower Mainland Theatres as of March 25th.
+Most of the movies we list have generally pretty good reviews.

 To check out movie reviews and see how different films are doing at the box office, see Rotten Tomatoes.